Where to Stay in Sayulita: Surfer Shacks to Luxe Hideaways in Mexico's Bohemian Beach Haven

 Where to Stay in Sayulita: Neighborhoods That Define Your Mexican Getaway

 When plotting your Sayulita coordinates, neighborhood selection becomes the cornerstone of your Mexican experience.
 Each zone offers distinct advantages that cater to different travelers – from wave chasers to tranquility seekers, budget backpackers to luxury loungers.
-What remains consistent is the town’s infectious charm, which manages to seep through stucco walls regardless of which street address you temporarily claim.
+What remains consistent is the town’s infectious charm, which manages to seep through stucco walls regardless of which street address you temporarily claim as your base for exploring the best things to do in Sayulita.

 Beachfront Bliss: Ocean-View Accommodations